chailight/takt2/README.md

 - the tempo seems to be too fast - not sure I have the clock.sync argument correct
 - midi integration is untested
 - midi stop and start messages need to be added
-- link integration is untests
+- link integration appears to work
+- tempo display doesn't reflect actual clock tempo when clock is not internal

 ![docs](lib/doc.png)